In this article

 So if you miss a payment but have a good credit history, it’s not likely to lower your score significantly.
 However, if you have a history of managing your debt poorly it could have a bigger impact.

 If your score has dropped by a large amount it’s worth double checking all the information in your report is showing correctly.
-If you notice any errors, you can report them straight to Equifax.
+If you notice any errors, you can report them straight to.

 If you have noticed a minor score drop, it may be useful to wait and see how your score changes over the next 1-2 months.
 This will let you see whether this is the start of a downward trend.
 Alternatively, you may find your score goes back up in the following months.

 It might not be a famous saying, but what goes down can go back up.
 A decrease in your score doesn't have to be permanent.
-Check out our list of ways to improve your credit score, or try out our personalised Coaching programmes, so you can start working to build it back up again.
+Check out our list of ways to, or try out our personalised Coaching programmes, so you can start working to build it back up again.